spex-xray/spex-help/source/models/pion.rst

 cpu speed of the computer will be the true limiting factors).

-Prior to fitting a PION component, it is best to first calculate the model spectrum with your initial parameter values (see ``calculate`` command).
+Prior to fitting a PION component, it is best to first calculate the model spectrum with your initial parameter values (see :ref:`sec:calculate`).
 This helps to see if the initial values are reasonable numbers and the model is not too far off the data.

 Emission from the *pion* model